International Graduate Application and Admissions

 Provisional Admission for International Students Earning a Bachelor's Degree or Higher Outside of the United States

-- Enroll in the Towson University English Language Center and successfully complete ELC classes through Level VI with a grade of B or better or earn and confirm the required English Language Proficiency scores (TOEFL, IELTS, or PTE Academic).
+- Enroll in the TU English Language Center and successfully complete ELC classes through Level VI with a grade of B or better or earn and confirm the required English Language Proficiency scores (TOEFL, IELTS, or PTE Academic).

 Pre-Degree For International Students